Dana M. Polanichka

 Getting an Academic Job in History.
 Washington, D.C.: American Historical Association, 2009.

 Undergraduate students are key participants in my varied research projects.
-Over the past four years, I have worked with five different history majors on a research project entitled "Women and Family, Love and Marriage at the Court of Charlemagne."
+Over the past five years, I have worked with five different history majors on a research project entitled "Women and Family, Love and Marriage at the Court of Charlemagne."
 Our collaborative research has been supported financially by a Wheaton Research Partnership (2010–2014, 2016–present), two Wheaton College Mars Collaborative Summer Research Grants (2011, 2016), a Mellon Collaborative Summer Research Grant (2012), and a Wheaton Office of the Provost Summer Collaborative Research Grant (2015).